Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: METHODOLOGY

 \subsection{The Framework of MTCR-VC}

-In this paper, we introduce multi-level temporal channel retrieval based voice conversion (MTCR-VC), a novel approach that integrates time-varying and multi-level speaker modeling frameworks with substantial improvements, as depicted in Figure~\ref{fig:MTCR-VC}.
+In this paper, we introduce multi-level temporal channel retrieval-based voice conversion (MTCR-VC), a novel approach that integrates time-varying and multi-level speaker modeling frameworks with substantial improvements, as depicted in Figure~\ref{fig:MTCR-VC}.
 Based on the structure of FragmentVC~\cite{FragmentvcAVLin2021}, MTCR-VC disentangles speech into speaking style, linguistic content, and speaker timbre using a speaking style module, a content encoder, and an MTCR speaker module, respectively.
-The speaking style and linguistic content representations are learned from the pitch contour $P_{src}$ and BNF $B_{src}$ of the source speech.
+The speaking style and linguistic content representations are learned from the source speech's pitch contour $P_{src}$ and BNF $B_{src}$.
 Then the content, pitch, and rhythm representations are added to form $Z_{add}$.
 The MTCR speaker module extracts multiple fine-grained speaker representations from the target speaker's speech.
-Finally, the speech decoder progressively combines the learned speech representations to produce the corresponding target Mel spectrogram $M_{trg}$, which conveys the target speaker's timbre while maintaining the speaking style and linguistic content of the source speech.
+Finally, the speech decoder progressively combines the learned speech representations to produce the corresponding target mel spectrogram $M_{trg}$, which conveys the target speaker's timbre while maintaining the source speech's speaking style and linguistic content.